Synthetixio/synthetix-docs/content/integrations/data.md

 [The Graph](https://thegraph.com/) is a decentralized protocol for indexing and querying data.
 Subgraphs define which data The Graph will index and how it will be stored.
 This data is then provided via a GraphQL API.
 The Graph currently consists of a hosted service and a decentralized network.
 In the future, the hosted service will be gradually sunset after the decentralized network achieves feature parity.

-!!! warning "Subgraphs may introduce breaking changes"

-    The Synthetix subgraphs are under active development.
-Because The Graph does not currently support pinning subgraph versions, the Synthetix subgraphs should be used with caution.

 #### Hosted Service

 The hosted service can be used to query data from the Synthetix subgraphs.
-A list of the available Synthetix subgraphs can be found in [the README here](https://github.com/Synthetixio/synthetix-subgraph).
+All of Synthetix’s subgraphs are maintained in [this repository](https://github.com/Synthetixio/synthetix-subgraph).

 Each subgraph can be inspected in The Graph’s web application.
 For instance, you can find the API endpoint, statistics, and a "playground" for the Exchanges subgraph [here](https://thegraph.com/hosted-service/subgraph/synthetixio-team/synthetix-exchanges).
+Links for each of the subgraphs can be found in [the README of the subgraph repository](https://github.com/Synthetixio/synthetix-subgraph/blob/main/README.md).

 To abstract interacting with The Graph directly, Synthetix maintains a JavaScript library: [synthetix-data](/libraries/synthetix-data).
 The library provides TypeScript support for the returned data and allows you to subscribe to real-time updates.

+!!! warning "Using subgraphs with the hosted service may introduce breaking changes"

+    The Synthetix subgraphs are under active development.
+Because The Graph does not currently support pinning subgraph versions on the hosted service, these subgraphs should be used with caution.

 #### The Graph Network